TravisWheelerLab/soda-docs/docs/source/guide/concepts.rst

 SODA provides an abstract base Chart class, along with some functional extended charts for common visualization patterns.
 For heavily customized visualizations, developers should implement an extension of a Chart class.

-The charts provided by SODA are:
+The Chart classes provided by SODA:

 - :ref:`TrackChart`
 - :ref:`AxisChart`